 How long do we keep hold of your information?

 - We will keep information for the period of time that is necessary to fulfil the original purpose for which we collected the information, up to a maximum of 7 years after the end of our relationship with you unless applicable law requires retention for a longer period of time.

 - Telephone records.
 We will keep these for a maximum of 3 years from the time the recording was made.

 - Your DPD App Profile Personal Information.
 We will retain this personal information to preserve your shipping profile as a consignee to aid further deliveries.
 Your personal information will be held indefinitely but can be removed through the Your DPD App by opting to delete your profile at any time from the 'Settings' menu or by contacting DPDgroup UK customer services.

 Who might we share your information with?

-For the purposes set out in the 'How do we use this information?' section above, we may share your personal information with selected third parties, some of whom we appoint to provide services, including:
+We may share your personal information with selected third parties, some of whom we appoint to provide services, including:

 - business partners, subsidiaries, suppliers and sub-contractors for the performance of any contract we enter into with you;

-- analytics and search engine providers that assist us in the improvement and optimisation of our site;
+- analytics and search engine providers that assist us in the improvement and optimisation of our websites and Apps;

 - customer survey providers in order to receive feedback and improve our services.